 Ubuntu is a very user-friendly operating system ever I have used.
 It has everything an average Linux user wants in his Desktop.
-However, it doesn’t comes with all necessary pre-installed stuffs for day to day usage.
+However, it doesn't comes with all necessary pre-installed stuffs for day to day usage.
 You might still have to install some additional important software in order to get a near perfect system.
-You could manually install packages one by one, but It’s bit time consuming task.
+You can manually install packages one by one, but It's bit time consuming task.
 Alternatively, use the following script called post_install.sh written by a fellow Linux user Waleed ahmad.
 He made this script to make the Ubuntu post installation tasks easier.
 Just grab this script and run it with root privileges and install the necessary applications.
 This is script is available in GitHub.
 It is completely free to use.

 This script will install the following applications.